cran-task-views/FunctionalData/FunctionalData.md

     with functional data.
 -   `r pkg("funData")` provides S4 classes for univariate
     and multivariate functional and image data and utility functions.
+-   `r pkg("tf")` provides S3 vector data types for functional data with arithmetic and summary methods, derivation, integration and smoothing, plotting, data import and export, and data wrangling (subsetting, sub-assigning, zooming, extracting functional features) that allow including such vectors in data frames for joint analysis of functional and scalar variables.

 ### Regression and classification for functional data